 She went on to suggest that perhaps we align working shifts with the natural sleeping patterns of the employees.
 Night owls would be psychologically and physiologically healthier having night shifts and morning people should try to remain with the traditional nine-to-five.

-One of the benefits of the current trend towards working remotely is that employees have a much greater amount of flexibility as to when they do the bulk of their work, so long as the work gets done.
-This makes it much easier to regulate your sleeping and working times to your natural rhythms.
+One of the benefits of the current trend toward working remotely is that employees have a much greater amount of flexibility as to when they do the bulk of their work, so long as the work gets done.
+This makes regulating your sleeping and working times to your natural rhythms much easier.

 Night owl?
 See night shift jobs available on CareerBeacon.